 Attribute Description AT Alarm Limit setup/setback time delay the time (in minutes) that must elapse after transitions from occupied to unoccupied or from unoccupied to occupied before alarm limits return to their previous (pre-setup/setback) values.
+ED Extended Occupancy Duration specifies the time, in minutes, occupancy is extended when the stat indicates an override ER User Occupancy Override specifies whether or not the user may override the schedule occupancy state.
+SE Extended Occupancy Remaining indicates the amount of time remaining before the controller reverts to unoccupied mode.

-3.4 UNIVERSAL INPUTS 1-24, FE01-FE18
+3.4 Universal Inputs 1-12, FE01-FE0C

-The Universal Input channels specify the configuration and scaling information for each of the universal inputs on the SBC-GPC1.
+The Universal Input channels specify the configuration and scaling information for each of the universal inputs on the SBC-GPC2.
 The attributes in each Universal Input channel are identical.
-Each Universal Input channel has the following attributes: ON, AE, AS, AD, CV, DT, HL, HS, IF, IP, LL, MN, MX, OI, RE, RH, RL, SM, ST, SU, GI, ED, ER and OF.
+Each Universal Input channel has the following attributes: ON, AE, AS, AD, CV, DT, HL, HS, IF, IP, LL, MN, MX, OI, RE, RH, RL, SM, ST, SU, GI, and OF.